 A person living in Arlington, Virginia, measured his Internet connection quality using the Federal Communications Commission’s Consumer Broadband Test.
 He found his Internet download speed to be about 750 kilobits per second (kbits/s).
 Studying Akamai data on observed average Internet speeds, I found that only about 2% of Internet addresses (from business and residential users) … Continue reading understanding lack of interest in broadband speed

 Major upgrades of the U.S. telephone network have taken decades.
 The first U.S. commercial installation of a automatic (mechanical) telephone switch occurred in 1892.
 In the Bell System in 1920, nearly three decades later, only 2% of telephones were automatically switched.
-The share of telephones in the U.S. that were automatically switched didn’t rise … Continue reading upgrading U.S. telephone network technology
+The share of telephones in the U.S. that were automatically switched didn’t rise to … Continue reading upgrading U.S. telephone network technology

 The Ultimate Hydrator Deer Park brand natural spring water has no calories, and we do not add anything: no sweeteners, no caffeine, no sodium — it’s pure refreshment that quenches your thirst and replenishes your body.
 Don’t bother consulting a book of omens.
 When bandwidth is sold like water, you’ll know that the communications industry … Continue reading selling bandwidth

 Verizon introduced its National Discount Plan (NDP) on June 14, 2007.
 This “new, industry-leading, generally available plan for DS1 and DS3 Special Access services” offered terms that depended on a customer’s national volume of DS1s and DS3s purchased from Verizon.
-Publicly available FCC annual access tariff filings suggests that Verizon sold under the NDP … Continue reading low bandwidth but geographically comprehensive connectivity has high value
+Publicly available FCC annual access tariff filings suggests that Verizon sold under the NDP about … Continue reading low bandwidth but geographically comprehensive connectivity has high value

 Singapore, New Zealand, and Australia are building national fiber-optic networks that will provide high-capacity connectivity to all residences and workplaces.
 All three national projects separate network facilities from retail service providers.
 Government investment, government ownership, and government control, to various degrees and in various institutional forms, will be a major aspect of the facilities layer. … Continue reading end-user services on national broadband networks